Skip to content

 Data source

-We pull from SEC EDGAR (10-K, 10-Q, 8-K and amendments) for the companies you specify.
-Each filing is timestamped when we receive it.
+We pull from SEC EDGAR for the companies you specify, including 10-K, 10-Q, 8-K, and amendment filings.
+Each filing is timestamped when received.

 Tracking filings

-For each issuer, we maintain the latest filings and amendment status.
-When something new appears, we update the record and send you a notification.
+For each issuer, we maintain the latest filing record and amendment status.
+When something new appears, we update the record and send a notification.

 1